Code-Institute-Submissions/globtopus/README.md

   However, as I've learned and still learning about javascript and jQuery, maps became useful again.

-  So I am hardcoding world map in the HTML file, and as for the country maps, I have deconstructed them down to id and d attributes, which I am storing in mongoDB database, and recreating and adding them to DOM with javascript on the country page load, Adding fill attribute according to country feelings data from DB and I am adding country/county names and classes for interactions.
+  So I am hardcoding world map in the HTML file, and as for the country maps, I have deconstructed them down to id and d attributes, which I am storing in MongoDB database, and recreating and adding them to DOM with javascript on the country page load, Adding fill attribute according to country feelings data from DB and I am adding country/county names and classes for interactions.
 I tried to load world map from DB but it takes around 5 seconds to load it, so I decide to hardcode it in, for much better response time.